Menu

 Figs love Adelaide's hot summers and tolerate the cold winters.
 They are one of the easiest fruit trees for Adelaide gardens, producing heavily with minimal care once established.
 Adelaide's Italian community has grown figs here for generations, and old fig trees are common in inner-suburban backyards across Prospect, Norwood, Campbelltown, and the western suburbs.

 Plant bare-root fig trees in winter (June to August).
-Position in full sun against a north-facing wall if possible, as the reflected heat helps fruit ripen.
+Position in full sun against a north-facing wall if possible, as the reflected heat helps fruit ripen fully and concentrates sweetness.
 Figs grow in most soil types including Adelaide's clay, provided drainage is reasonable.
 Water regularly during the first two summers, then reduce.
 Over-watering mature trees causes fruit to split.

 Prune in winter while dormant.
-Figs grow on both old and new wood, so avoid heavy pruning.
-Net trees from December to protect fruit from birds, which compete aggressively for ripe figs in Adelaide.
+Figs grow on both old and new wood, so avoid heavy pruning that removes all the previous year's branches.
+Remove dead wood, crossing branches, and low growth that drags on the ground.
+Net trees from December to protect fruit from birds, starlings, and possums, which compete aggressively for ripe figs.

 Grapes

 Plant bare-root vines in winter.
 Provide a sturdy trellis, pergola, or fence for support.
 Grapes need full sun and good airflow to prevent fungal disease.
-Adelaide's dry summers reduce disease pressure compared to humid climates.
-Prune heavily in winter (June to July) while dormant.
+Adelaide's dry summers reduce disease pressure compared to humid climates like Sydney or Brisbane.
+Prune heavily in winter (June to July) while dormant, cutting back to 2-bud spurs on established cordons.
 Feed with potassium-rich fertiliser in spring.
 Net fruit from January to protect from birds.

 Plant in full sun with well-drained soil.
 Pomegranates handle poor soil, drought, and heat with remarkable tolerance.
-They are deciduous, dropping leaves in winter, which allows sun into the garden during the cold months.
+They are among the toughest fruit trees you can grow in Adelaide.
 Minimal pruning needed.
 Remove suckers from the base and any dead wood in winter.
+Pomegranates can be trained as a single-trunk tree or left as a multi-stemmed shrub.
+Fruit is ready when the skin darkens and the fruit sounds hollow when tapped.

 Artichokes

-Globe artichokes are a striking addition to an Adelaide garden, producing large, silvery-green plants with dramatic flower buds that are edible (the artichoke "heart").
-They are perennial, returning each year from the same rootstock.
+Globe artichokes are a striking addition to an Adelaide garden, producing large, silvery-green plants that grow to 1.5 metres tall.
+The dramatic flower buds are edible (the artichoke heart), and if left unharvested they open into spectacular purple thistle flowers that attract bees.

 Plant root divisions or suckers in autumn (March to May).
-Space plants 1 metre apart, as they grow large.
+Space plants 1 metre apart, as they grow large and spread.
 Full sun and well-drained soil.
 Feed with compost and a complete fertiliser in early spring and again after harvest.
 Water deeply once a week through the growing season.
+Artichokes are perennial and return from the same rootstock each year.

 Harvest buds from September to November, before the scales begin to open.
 Cut the central bud first, which is the largest.
 Side buds continue developing for several weeks.
-A mature plant produces 6-12 globes per season.
-After harvest, the plant dies back in summer's heat and re-sprouts in autumn.
+A mature plant produces 6 to 12 globes per season.
+After harvest, the plant dies back in summer's heat and re-sprouts in autumn as temperatures cool and rain returns.

 Other Mediterranean Crops for Adelaide